 Eliminate unnecessary Traffic

 At the end of the day, traffic can be real, doesn’t have to be from your competitors, and can still be considered of poor quality.
 No, we’re not talking about targeting wrong audiences, or unnecessary countries or even continents, that’s a given.
 Advanced techniques include tracking content network sites that send you traffic, and then excluding unwanted sites.
 Another thing to consider is negative keywords – you definitely don’t want to be associated with all the wrong search engine results.
-SelfAdvertiser, for example, is an ad network with a CPA model, with advanced, detailed analytics, offering network site tracking and excluding, as well as negative keywords, so make sure you check it out here.
+SelfAdvertiser, for example, is an ad network with a CPA model, with advanced, detailed analytics, offering network site tracking and excluding, as well as negative keywords, so make sure you check it on our website.

 Roleplaying Indiana Jones